-The prosecution of an infringement claim before the IMPI is rather simple and it begins with the filing of a formal written claim.
-The IMPI is not a Court of Law, it is an Administrative Agency that has jurisdiction over trademark infringement in first instance.
+The prosecution of an infringement claim before the IMPI is rather simple, and it begins with the filing of a formal written claim.
+The IMPI is not a court of law; it is an administrative agency that has jurisdiction over trademark infringement in the first instance.

-Once the IMPI admits the claim, it serves notice to the defendant giving a term of 10 days to answer; the defendant is to answer the claim alleging whatever it is deemed pertinent, and thereafter the IMPI decides on the merits of the case.
-Both the plaintiff and the defendant must produce the supporting evidence at the time of filing the claim or answering it, respectively.
-The IMPI's decision can be appealed before the Federal Court for Tax and Administrative Affairs (FCTA).
-The decision of this administrative court can be appealed to a Circuit Court.
+Once the IMPI admits the claim, it serves notice to the defendant, giving a term to answer of 10 days; the defendant is to answer the claim alleging whatever it is deemed pertinent, and thereafter the IMPI decides on the merits of the case.
+Both the plaintiff and the defendant must produce supporting evidence at the time of filing the claim or answering it, respectively.
+The IMPI's decision can be appealed before the Federal Court of Tax and Administrative Affairs (FCTA).
+The decision of this administrative court can be appealed to a circuit court.

 To prove the infringement, the plaintiff is entitled to file any kind of evidence available except confessional and testimonial evidence.
 The most commonly used evidence to help prove an infringement is an inspection visit to the premises of the infringer.
-The inspection visit is conducted by IMPI inspectors and it usually takes place at the moment of serving notice of the claim and/or the order imposing a preliminary injunction on the defendant.
+This is conducted by IMPI inspectors and it usually takes place at the moment of serving notice of the claim and/or the order imposing a preliminary injunction on the defendant.